 Don’t feel like something unusual?
 That’s cool too.
 The many chocolate and fruit-flavored gelatos are to die for as well.
 And they make a perfect way to beat Merida’s heat!

 #6 Dance the Night Away at La Fundacion Mezcaleria

 If giant nightclubs pumping out top 40 hits to thousand-person crowds is your scene, well …. you probably shouldn’t come to Merida.

 But don’t let the city’s relaxed vibe fool you into thinking there isn’t fun to be had here!
 A night at La Fundacion Mezcaleria is never a bad idea for those looking to get their groove on.
 Picture a cozy interior with a small dance floor filled with locals and visitors alike grooving to live Latin music until the wee hours.
 Just be sure you don’t have an early bus out the next morning 😉

 #7 Sip Some Spirits at Casa Chica

 If moving and grooving isn’t your thing, try this classy establishment along Merida’s Paseo Montejo.
-Casa Chica was recently brought to the city by the same folks behind Mezcaleria and La Negrita (another famous spot you should definitely check out as well).
-But it has an entirely different, much more stylish and modern, feel than its sister bars.
+Casa Chica was recently brought to the city by the same folks behind Mezcaleria and La Negrita (another famous spot you should check out as well).
+But it has an entirely different, much more stylish, modern feel than its sister bars.

-Casa Chica’s terrace and lounge is the new place to see and be seen in Merida.
-So grab a seat with some friends, order some cocktails (mezcal is never bad a choice … except the next morning!), and enjoy the ambiance.
+Casa Chica’s terrace and lounge are the new places to see and be seen in Merida.
+So grab a seat with friends, order cocktails (mezcal is never a bad choice … except the next morning!), and enjoy the ambiance.
 Just don’t come too early!
-Merida’s on a late schedule, so things don’t really get popping until 10 pm or later.
+Merida’s on a late schedule, so things don’t get popping until 10 pm or later.